Celebrity Poker Showdown: Seventh tournament

 Steven Culp won the series' seventh tournament final, aired on November 17, 2005.

+^{1} Gomez eliminated Manheim and Sweeney on the same hand.

 Eighth tournament

 The eighth tournament premiered May 31, 2006, at Harrah's New Orleans, with the celebrities donating their winnings to charities benefiting victims of Hurricane Katrina.
 It also featured a $1 million prize pool sponsored by PartyPoker.net.
 (The players are listed first to last place.)